Frank Tanana: Personal life

 When Tanana first reached the major leagues, he quickly earned a reputation as a partier and drinker.
 He told reporters his idol was himself, that he was already one of the greatest pitchers of all-time, and that "Nothing I do awes me."
 After his injury in 1979, though, Tanana realized his career could be over any day.
 He also found himself struggling for answers following the 1978 murder of his Angel teammate Lyman Bostock.
 On November 6, 1983, while at an Arizona hotel room, Tanana became a born again Christian.
 "I understood that I was dead in my sins," Tanana said.
 "I realized I had no chance of having a relationship with my Holy God.
 But His Son, Jesus, had lived a perfect life and paid the penalty for my sin.
 If I trusted my life in Him and asked Him for forgiveness and asked Him to come into my life, that I would be a brand new creature.
 I would be a brand new person.
 My sins would all be forgiven.
 On November 6, 1983, I made that commitment of trusting in Jesus.
 I have walked with Him ever since."

 Since then, Tanana has been a leader in the Christian community within professional baseball.
 He credits God for the success of his marriage and the longevity of his career.
 While he was still playing, he joined the Fellowship of Christian Athletes.
 Since retiring, he has ministered to professional athletes in a number of ways.
 He and his wife, Cathy, serve on the Pro Athletes Outreach Board of Directors.
 As of 2002, Tanana was assisting Detroit Tiger chaplain Jeff Totten, and he would also participate in Home Plate events, where Tiger players would speak about their faith in Christ at Tiger Stadium before games.
 Tanana has spoken about his faith at different churches.
-He has participated in Bible studies and performed marriage counselling since retiring.
+He has participated in Bible studies and performed marriage counseling since retiring.
 Says Tanana, "I've been fortunate and blessed the way my life has turned out."

 Tanana met his wife, Cathy Mull, at a Newport Beach disco in 1977, while she was a dance major at Long Beach State University.
 Five hundred guests showed up at their wedding in 1978.
 They have four daughters—Lauren, Jill and Kari (twins), and Erin—and several grandchildren.
 The couple now reside in Farmington Hills, Michigan, and he is an Elder at Highland Park Baptist Church in Southfield.
 Frank has coached young athletes at Southfield Christian School.
 In 1996, Tanana was inducted into the National Polish-American Sports Hall of Fame, and in 2006, Tanana was inducted into the Michigan Sports Hall of Fame.